3liz/lizmap-documentation/source/publish/configuration/popup.rst

 .. image:: /images/feature-popup-toggle-compact-mode.jpg
    :align: left

-This button will be visible in the feature's popup at the top of related objects.
+If relative children popup are defined as ``auto``, this button will be visible in the feature's popup at the top of related objects.
 Click it to compact all related objects in one table with search, sort and paging capabilities.

 Link to a PDF QGIS layout